BroadbandForum/usp/index.md

     <p>Additional versions of this DRAFT may be released prior to the 1.0 release.</p>

-    <p>Version 1.0 will include additional MTPs (used for crossing NAT/Firewalls), proxy mechanisms, and the USP end-to-end security layer.</p>
+    <p>Version 1.0 will include additional MTPs (used for crossing NAT/Firewalls) and proxy mechanisms.</p>

     <p style="text-align:center; margin-top:4ex;"><a href="http://www.broadband-forum.org"><img src="/assets/img/broadband-forum-logo.png"></a></p>
     <p style="text-align:center;">USP is developed by the Broadband Forum.
 For more information, visit <a href="http://www.broadband-forum.org">http://www.broadband-forum.org</a></p>